 Let's set the record straight: if you've seen this image a bunch of times you have me to blame.

 Sometime in the early 2000s I stumbled on the story of Abraham Wald who plotted bullet holes on aircraft returning from battles in WWII.
 He drew the unusual conclusion to reinforce aircraft not where the bullets were most concentrated but instead least concentrated — the most vulnerable parts that couldn't withstand enemy fire.
+Here's his full report from 1943.

 At the time I was actively speaking at web conferences in the US & Europe on the topic of problem solving among other things, and Wald's story was a terrific demonstration of solving (and defining) the right problem.
 I wasn't aware of anyone who had visualized this, so sometime around 2005 I hastily plotted fictitious red dots on a poorly-chosen commercial aircraft outline and began including this in slide decks and blog posts.